Canada Study Visa from Denmark

 - simple process of application open to Czech students

 - a clear and popular path to long term visa options for permanent residency in Canada.

 Very few student visa offerings are so generous.
 With all these benefits, Canada should be considered a viable option for applicants from Denmark.

 A Canadian Student Visa or Educational Visa is called a Canadian Study Permit.
 The study permit is a document the Canadian Government issues that allows foreign students from Denmark to study at designated learning institutions (DLI)’s in Canada.
 Denmark nationals need a study permit to study in Canada.
 The time to apply is before you travel to Canada.

-The following are the documents needed to apply For a Canada Student Visa as a Czech Citizen
+The following documents are required to apply For a Canada Student Visa as a Czech Citizen:

 No, as a Czech citizen you don’t need a study permit if your course or study program in Canada is for less than 6 months.
 However, you must complete your course or program within the time you’re allowed to stay in Canada.

 If your main reason for coming to Canada from Denmark is to study for more than 6 months, you must apply for a study permit.
 If you do plan on studying for more than 6 months in Canada, it is essential you apply for your Study permit before you leave for Canada.

 As a Student from Denmark do I need a sponsor for my education in Canada?